DogcraftNet/DogcraftPlugins/Dogcraft-PlayerMessager.md

 ```

 Generate a unique UUID per server.
 The name is for logging; the UUID is the identity.

+The Velocity proxy does not use `server_id.conf` — it auto-generates `proxy_id.conf` in its plugin data directory on first start.

 ### 2. Configure the plugin